wickles/phys-ucla-f14/README.md

 - lec07 - all
 - lec09 - an example in the middle
 - lec10 - some stuff in the middle

-Quantum

-- lec03 - some remarks at the very end
-- lec05 - first half (first hour)
-- lec06 - first 1/4 or so (first half hour)
-- lec08 - last half or so (last hour)